hyperledger/fabric/docs/source/build_network.rst

 Install & Instantiate Chaincode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: TODO - link to new chaincode for developers tutorial.
+.. note:: We will utilize a simple existing chaincode.
+To learn how to write
+          your own chaincode, see the :doc:`chaincode4ade` tutorial.

 Applications interact with the blockchain ledger through ``chaincode``.
 As such we need to install the chaincode on every peer that will execute and